 Real-time data is continuously sent to the DB-15 data port for streaming to a host system or serial printer.
-Obtain patient data through the DB-15 data port by connecting the monitoring system data port to a host system or serial printer.
+Obtain patient data through the DB-15 data port by setting the Serial Connection to ASCII and connecting the monitoring system data port to a host system or serial printer.
+Reference CONNECTIVITY SETTINGS Menu, p.
+4-39.

 During data transmission to a host system or serial printer, a new line of data appears every second.
 Column headings appear or print after every 25 lines, or if one of the values in the column heading changes.
-Readings appear at one-second intervals.
+Readings appear at approximately two-second intervals.